tmaestrini/easyGovernance/README.md

 Under the hood, the baseline validation engine is powered by the [PnP.Powershell](https://pnp.github.io/powershell/) module and the [Graph PowerShell SDK]([https://github.com/pnp/PnP-Provisioning-Schema](https://learn.microsoft.com/en-us/powershell/microsoftgraph/overview)).
 This provides us with a powerful toolset – driven by the power of PowerShell 😃.

-Give it a try – I'm sure you will like it! 💪
+Give it a try – We're sure you will like it! 💪

 > [!NOTE]
 > 👉 For now, configuration baselines for an M365 tenant and SPO service are currently supported  – but other services will follow asap.
 Any contributors are welcome! 🙌